cseagle/sk3wldbg/README.md

 compiled binaries from $IDASDKDIR/bin/plugins to $IDADIR/plugins (Linux/Windows)
 or $IDADIR/idabin/plugins (OS X).
 Windows users should install the 32-bit Unicorn dll into $IDADIR as Unicorn1.dll.
-Linux and OS X users should make sure they have install the 32-bit Unicorn shared library into an appropriate location on their respective systems (/usr/local/lib works).
+Linux and OS X users should make sure they have installed the 32-bit Unicorn shared library into an appropriate location on their respective systems (/usr/local/lib works).
 This should already be taken care of if you build Unicorn from source.

 ### Pre-built binaries:

-As an alternative to building the plugin yourself, pre-built binaries for IDA 6.9 (Windows, Linux, OS X), including 32-bit versions of the Unicorn library are available in the bin directory.
-Install these per the instructions above.
-Pleasae note that the Unicorn library depends on glib-2.0 and libintl.
+As an alternative to building the plugin yourself, pre-built binaries for IDA 6.95 (Windows, Linux, OS X) are available in the bin directory.
-For Linux users, make sure the 32-bit versions of these libraries are installed using your package manager.
-For OS X users, these libraries may be installed with brew or macports.
-Windows users will need libglib-2.0-0.dll, libintl-8.dll, libgcc_s_dw2-1.dll, libwinpthread-1.dll, libiconv-2.dll, and any other required libraries from the msys2 project installed into their IDA directory or in a system search path.
-To install using msys2:

-Msys2:

-    $ pacman -S make
-    $ pacman -S pkg-config
-    $ pacman -S mingw-w64-i686-glib2
-    $ pacman -S mingw-w64-i686-toolchain

-It may also work with cygwin packages, but I have not found a way to do so.
-If you attempt to do it with cygwin, remember that you will need the 32-bit version of cygwin.
+Make sure that you have a suitable 32 bit Unicorn installed for your platform.

 ## USING THE PLUGIN